AlkiviadisAleiferis/hyperpack/docs/source/description.rst

 Problem description
 -------------------

-The hyperpack library is an API for solving instances of the `2D Binpacking problem`_.
+The hyperpack library is an API for solving instances of the `2D Binpacking problem`_ and also - as of v1.1.0 - strip packing instances!.
 Many different variations can be created and solved, accordind to the instantiation data.

 The theory of this library's implementation can be found in author's